Azure/open-service-broker-azure/docs/installation-aks.md

 #### Create etcd Cluster

 Once etcd Operator has been installed, you can create a cluster.
 For production scenarios, we recommend a three node cluster.
-For convenience purposes, we have provided a Helm chart that will create a cluster and configure a Kubernetes CronJob to enable automatic backups of the cluster.
+The etcd operator currently creates ephemeral etcd members.
+The consequence of this is if an etcd member crashes, it's data will be lost.
+A three-node cluster will therefore provide a higher level of operational stability.
+If a single etcd pod crashes, it can be rescheduled to rejoin the cluster.
+For more severe failures, a recovery operation must be initiated from backup.
+We have provided a Helm chart that will create a three-node cluster and configure a Kubernetes CronJob to enable automatic backups of the cluster.

 **Bash**
 ```console